 Anthony Chapel – Hot Springs, AR

-Anthony chapel and Thorncrown chapel get mixed up a lot, because they do look similar in structure.
+Thorncrown and Anthony are mixed up a lot, because they do look similar in structure.
 The biggest difference is in the colors of the chapels, but there is a slight structural difference between the two as well.
 Anthony chapel is made of warm-toned geometric beams, and the pews are cream-colored with a cross-hatch pattern to add a neutral look to the inside.
 This chapel can seat 200 guest.
 Anthony Chapel is located at Garvan Gardens, a botanical garden in Hot Springs, Arkansas, which is in the Southwest area of the state.
-Two perks that set Anthony Chapel apart from the other two are the getting ready suites that are available on-site (if you reserve a package through the chapel that includes them), and the botanical garden that is right next to the chapel, which gives you more space and options for scenic backdrops during portraits.
+Two perks that set this chapel apart from the other two are the getting ready suites that are available on-site (if you reserve a package through the chapel that includes them), and the botanical garden that is right next to the chapel, which gives you more space and options for scenic backdrops during portraits.

 Cooper Chapel